Dare Ogunbowale: Professional career

-Houston Texans
+Houston Texans (first stint)

 Ogunbowale was signed by the Houston Texans as an undrafted free agent on May 16, 2017.
-He was waived on September 2, 2017 and was signed to the Texans' practice squad the next day.
-He was released on October 6, 2017.
+He was waived on September 2, and was re-signed to the Texans' practice squad the next day.
+Ogunbowale was released on October 6.

-Tampa Bay Buccaneers
+Tampa Bay Buccaneers (first stint)

 On November 29, 2017, Ogunbowale was signed to the Tampa Bay Buccaneers' practice squad.
-He was released on December 6, 2017.
+He was released by the Buccaneers on December 6.

 Washington Redskins

 On December 12, 2017, Ogunbowale was signed to the Washington Redskins' practice squad.
-He was promoted to the active roster on December 22, 2017 before being waived on March 6, 2018.
+He was promoted to the active roster on December 22, before being waived on March 6, 2018.

 Tampa Bay Buccaneers (second stint)

-On August 2, 2018, Ogunbowale signed with the Tampa Bay Buccaneers.
-He was waived on September 1, 2018 and was re-signed to the practice squad.
-On October 17, 2018, Ogunbowale was released from the Buccaneers practice squad.
-He was re-signed on October 31, 2018.
-He was promoted to the active roster on November 13, 2018.
-He was waived on November 30, 2018 and re-signed to the practice squad.
-He signed a reserve/future contract with the Buccaneers on December 31, 2018.
+On August 2, 2018, Ogunbowale signed with the Buccaneers.
+He was waived on September 1, and was re-signed to the practice squad.
+On October 17, Ogunbowale was released from the Buccaneers practice squad.
+He was re-signed on October 31.
+Ogunbowale was promoted to the active roster on November 13.
+He was waived on November 30, and re-signed to the practice squad.
+Ogunbowale signed a reserve/future contract with the Buccaneers on December 31.

 In the 2019 season, Ogunbowale was voted to be a team captain and finished with 35 receptions for 286 receiving yards to go along with 11 carries for 17 rushing yards and two rushing touchdowns.

 On September 5, 2020, Ogunbowale was waived by the Buccaneers.